-We use an audit checklist to guide facility audits against the Kroger Code of Conduct, which are semi-announced.
-These audits are conducted by third-party auditing firms selected by Kroger.
-Audits are conducted at foreign facilities of Our Brands suppliers.
+Factory visits are guided by defined audit content and are conducted by a third-party auditing firm approved by Kroger within a five-day audit window.
 Most suppliers will require a new audit annually, however a risk-based assessment may allow for a longer period between audits.